DA: Boston police officer shot wife on Christmas Eve, misled investigators

-BOSTON (WHDH) - A Boston police officer was arraigned Wednesday on a slew of serious criminal charges after authorities say he shot and injured his wife while off-duty on Christmas Eve, and then lied to investigators about the incident.
+BOSTON (WHDH) - A Boston police officer was arraigned Wednesday on a slew of serious criminal charges after authorities say he shot and injured his wife while off-duty on Christmas Eve, in addition to lying to investigators about the incident.

 Korey Franklin, 32, was ordered held on $5,000 bail after being arraigned on charges including reckless assault and battery by means of a dangerous weapon, discharging a firearm within 500 feet of a dwelling, and misleading an investigation, Suffolk County District Attorney John Pappas announced.